Sports Drinks and Energy Drinks

 What Are the Kinds of Sports Drinks and Energy Drinks?

-Sports drinks may be helpful for kids and teens who:
+Sports drinks may be helpful for teens who:

 - do vigorous physical activity lasting longer than an hour, such as long-distance running and biking